HOCKULUS/ESP8266-Proxmox-Remote/README.md

    | D7 | Top |
    | 5V | Bottom |

-7. connect your esp8266 via usb, select your esp8266 and upload
+7. connect your esp8266 via usb, select your esp8266 com port and upload

 ## Usage
 1. select your vm with up and down buttons